Psalm 24 Commentary

 Unlike pagans, believers understand and appreciate the LORD’S exclusive ownership of both the earth and the world.
 The earth may be thought of as the house while the term world can be the equivalent of the term home.
 The LORD owns both.

 Of more interest probably is the fact that the LORD owns the world.
-The devil didn’t exactly make the same claim but he instead told the man Jesus Christ that the world had been given to him.
+The devil didn’t make the same claim but instead told the man Jesus Christ that the world had been given to him.
 Luke 4 verses 5 to 7.
 He could therefore give it to anyone he wished to.
 The term ‘give’ doesn’t sound good and we are encouraged to consider it a lie.
 It is the same that has been perpetrated over millennia, mostly in a make-believe world of satanism.
-But it’s all fake.
+But it’s all deception.

 But who may stand in the holy place?
 The pagans?
 No. Your hands must be clean; your thoughts must be pure.
 You must stay away from idolatry and all its variants and versions.